T R A V E L / C I T Y G U I D E S

 6. Special Occasion …

-Housed within Hong Kong’s luxurious Mandarin Oriental Hotel, the 2 Michelin-starred Amber Restaurant boasts numerous international awards and currently ranks number 38th on the San Pellegrino World’s 50 Best Restaurant Awards list.
-Internationally-renowned chef Richard Ekkebus helms the kitchen, creating inventive contemporary French cuisine such as sea bream glazed with stewed mizutzko, indulgent poached blue lobster with brown morels, and roasted mieral guinea fowl.
+Housed within Hong Kong’s luxurious Mandarin Oriental Hotel, the 2 Michelin-starred Amber Restaurant boasts numerous international awards and is currently ranked as one of the World’s 50 Best Restaurants.
+Internationally-renowned chef Richard Ekkebus helms the kitchen, creating inventive contemporary French cuisine such as sea bream glazed with stewed mizutzko, indulgent poached blue lobster with brown morels, and roasted Miéral guinea fowl.
 The glass-walled wine cellar showcases over 1,000 bottles sourced from boutique international producers.
 With a breathtaking bronze chandelier doubling as a sculptural conversation point, Amber’s dramatic dining room sets the perfect scene for Ekkebus’ refined cuisine. $$$$

 7/F The Landmark Mandarin Oriental, The Landmark, 15 Queen’s Road, Central, Hong Kong